-In acute care, you may be constantly monitoring heart rate and oxygen levels during treatment with less stable patients.
+In acute care, you may be constantly monitoring heart rate and oxygen levels during treatment, especially with your less stable patients.
 Dynamaps and pulse oximeters are so hard to come by in the hospital, therefore it’s much quicker and easier to have your own.
-There are so many to choose from, but this model from Amazon is my personal choice.
+There are so many to choose from, but this one from Amazon is my personal choice.

 3. A Medical Reference Clipboard

 This medical reference clipboard is foldable and has quite a bit of medical information that you’ll benefit from having in the acute setting.
 It has information such as lab values, stroke info, spinal cord injury info, ROM/MMT.
-This one is a hit with many of my coworkers since it fits in a lot of their scrub pockets when folded up.
+This one is a huge hit with many of my coworkers since it fits in scrub pockets when folded up.